 - From a biological standpoint, co-evolution is a change in species that interact with one another.
 In the same vein, businesses coevolve roles and capabilities, and align themselves with other members of the ecosystem.
 Vision, investments and mutually beneficial arrangements are generated in this fashion.
 A company like Argonaut not only evolves with the companies they work with, but help their evolution as well.
 As manufacturing is made more efficient, companies redeploy resources on new projects.

 - Adaptation is the process in which an organism changes itself to better harmonize with its environment.
 Governmental regulation and taxation can force ecosystem members to adapt and change, contributing to co-evolution self-organization, and complexity.
 The biotech community in San Diego benefited from government intervention when voters approved the California Institute for Regenerative Medicine (CIRM) that led, in part, to funding of the Sanford Consortium for Regenerative Medicine.
 Educational institutes such as UCSD, Salk Institute, and Scripps Research Institute train each new generation of researchers on the latest cutting-edge technique, giving new tools and key knowledge to the local biotech business community.

-Stay tuned for the next part of the series on Business Ecosystems in the San Diego Biotech arena where we will discuss self-balance, predators, and prey.
+Read our next part of the series on Business Ecosystems in the San Diego Biotech arena where we are discussing self-balance, predators, and prey.
 Is your organization predator or prey?